 Life and works

-In the course of the years he has transformed the garden at the backside of his house for one part into an english-style garden with flowering plants and a variety of trees and for another part into an art environment with creative constructions and objets trouvées, harmoniously combining these two aspects.
+In the course of the years he has transformed the garden at the backside of his house for one part into an english-style garden with flowering plants and a variety of trees and for another part into an art environment with creative constructions and objets trouvées.

 the garden grotto, detail

 One of these creations is a small shell grotto, constructed by Willis when he was age fifty or so.